Emotional-Gaming-OSS/synaptic-wars-mvp-neuro-engine/README.md

 - Canvas: the playfield where the player and tanglers are drawn.
 - Controls overlay: three ability buttons (`Q/W/E`) and EEG mode buttons.
 - Status bar: shows Tanglers, Energy, and Score.
-- Neuro Dashboard: live emotional state, adaptations, performance, and controls (top-right).
+- Neuro Dashboard: live emotional state, adaptations, performance, and controls (top-right and simulted, real resources will be rolled out in the official release).

 ### 3) Move and Look Around
 - Use `W/A/S/D` to move the player.